DHS Secretary Nielsen visits border after child's death

-EL PASO, Texas (AP) — Homeland Security Secretary Kirstjen Nielsen is visiting the Texas border city where an 8-year-old Guatemalan boy was detained with his father and later died in government custody .
+EL PASO, Texas (AP) — Homeland Security Secretary Kirstjen Nielsen is visiting the Texas border city where an 8-year-old Guatemalan boy was detained with his father before dying in government custody .

 DHS spokeswoman Katie Waldman said Nielsen is heading to El Paso on Friday.
 Waldman says Nielsen will tour multiple stations and substations operated by U.S. Customs and Border Protection.

 Nielsen is also scheduled to meet with emergency medical technicians and medical professionals, as well as local officials.
 Nielsen will go to Yuma, Arizona, on Saturday.

 The trip comes four days after the death of 8-year-old Felipe Gomez Alonzo.
 Felipe was the second Guatemalan child to die in CBP's custody in three weeks.